jaydip8825/ya/README.md

-# Portfolio of Yashrajsinh Jadeja
+# Portfolio of Jaydip Dhapa

 This project was created with CRA (Create React App)